AbandonedLand/tibetswapPowerShell/README.md

 ```

-# Send-TibetOffer
+# Submit-TibetOffer

 ## SYNOPSIS
-Send an offer to TibetSwap.
+Submit a TibetSwap offer by sending the offer data to the API.

 ## DESCRIPTION
-This function allows you to send an offer to TibetSwap for it to be accepted.
-The offers can be for swapping tokens, adding liquidity, or removing liquidity.
+Send an offer to TibetSwap to get accepted.
+The offers can be to swap, add/remove liquidity.

 ## PARAMETERS